Ready to Retire

 Step 4 – Submit Your Notification of Intent to Retire

 Members who are retiring from active service should submit their notification of intent to retire, in writing, to their supervisor, the Office of Human Resources (OHR) or designated human resources representative, and to DERP.
-Be sure to clearly indicate your last day of work as an employee and state the reason for separation is retirement.
+Be sure to clearly indicate your last day of employment and state the reason for separation is retirement.

 DERP will contact you upon receipt of your intent to retire, and/or your online retirement application, and share next steps.